 h.
 A Class Analysis of the Rise and Fall of the USSR

-Professor Wolff's weekly radio show, Economic Update, is syndicated on over 70 radio stations nationwide.
-Please contact the show's Radio Syndication Manager if you are interested in syndication the program: firstname.lastname@example.org
+Professor Wolff's weekly show, Economic Update with Richard D. Wolff, is syndicated on over 70 radio stations nationwide and available for broadcast on Free Speech TV.
+Please contact the show's Media Director if you are interested in syndicating the program: email@example.com

 Professor Wolff enjoys french cuisine and lives in New York City with his wife, Dr. Harriet Fraad.
 They have two adult children.